-BitLocker Dump Filter provides two different, implicitly assumed roles and a set of services particular to each of the roles.
+BitLocker Dump Filter provides two different, implicitly assumed roles and a set of services (see Section 7 Services) particular to each of the roles.
 As a FIPS 140-2 level 1 validated product, BitLocker Dump Filter itself does not provide any authentication.